harshhgithub/Society-Maintenance-Tracker/SYSTEM_DESIGN.md

 Admin posts important notice
   → Notice saved to database
   → All residents fetched
-  → Email sent to each resident
+  → Email sent to each resident via Resend API
 ```

 Non-important notices are posted to the notice board without triggering any emails.
 Important notices are additionally pinned to the top of the notice board using the isPinned flag, sorted descending so pinned notices always appear first regardless of when they were posted.